Foxes Lair

 Genetic variation between Common Popflowers in the foreground and those in the background

-In the image below lines of white Goodenia/Goodenia scapigera clones that have sprouted from lateral roots in Foxes Lair.
+In the image below lines of White Goodenia/Goodenia scapigera clones have sprouted from lateral roots in Foxes Lair.

 Picture